-Clonakilty (Pop.
-3200) Is a seaside town with an interesting collection of historical buildings.
+Clonakilty town has an interesting collection of historical buildings.
 Its colourful narrow streets contain a magnificent array of traditional hand painted shopfronts many using the Irish language.

 Clonakilty is West Cork’s only heritage town and one of its oldest buildings is the Market House of 1696.
 A 19th century mill building has been restored and adapted for modern use and now houses the Council headquarters for West Cork and the town’s Library.
 This building received the prestigious Europa Nostra Award in 1987.
 The old Linen Hall, Courthouse, Quayside warehouses and the extensive Brewery building with its red bricked chimneys, add to the historic collection.
 The town has four splendid Church buildings.